A Northern Soul

 How do we want to be known?
-Three years in a row one of the crappiest cities and the butt of the jokes, how do you rebrand yourself and become something else?
+How do you rebrand yourself and become something else?

-It was subtle, or maybe not so subtle to be able to say, it wasn’t an issue to be able to say Hull is a multicultural society.
+It was subtle, or maybe not so subtle, it wasn’t an issue to be able to say Hull is a multicultural society.
 But it wasn’t an accident to represent it with a multicultural set of people.
 It wasn’t an accident to have beauty shots around the Humber.
 Not just the bad streets but to offer a dignified look at the city against the way the media has represented us for so many years.

 RS: How do you feel City of Culture has helped Hull?